aditya-da-3/GoodCabs-Analysis-Codebasics-RPC-13-/README.md

 ## Overview:

-Goodcabs, founded in 2022, is a rising cab service company like Ola, Uber etc making waves in the Indian market by focusing on tier-2 cities.
+Goodcabs, founded in 2022, is a rising cab service company like Ula, Ober etc making waves in the Indian market by focusing on tier-2 cities.

 It is Dedicated to empowering local drivers and providing exceptional service.
 Goodcabs operates in ten cities across India.